Actuary: Credentialing and exams

 Becoming a fully credentialed actuary requires passing a rigorous series of professional examinations, usually taking several years.
 In some countries, such as Denmark, most study takes place in a university setting.
 In others, such as the US, most study takes place during employment through a series of examinations.
 In the UK, and countries based on its process, there is a hybrid university-exam structure.

+Chartered actuary

+In the UK, a chartered actuary is a qualified member of the Institute and Faculty of Actuaries (IFoA).
+This title signifies that the holder has passed rigorous professional exams and adheres to the IFoA's standards of practice and ethics.
+Members can use the titles Chartered Actuary (Associate) or Chartered Actuary (Fellow).
+The chartered actuary designation enhances public trust by distinguishing qualified actuaries from those who may not have met the same educational and professional standards.

 Exam support

 As these qualifying exams are extremely rigorous, support is usually available to people progressing through the exams.
 Often, employers provide paid on-the-job study time and paid attendance at seminars designed for the exams.
 Also, many companies that employ actuaries have automatic pay raises or promotions when exams are passed.
 As a result, actuarial students have strong incentives for devoting adequate study time during off-work hours.
 A common rule of thumb for exam students is that, for the Society of Actuaries examinations, roughly 400 hours of study time are necessary for each four-hour exam.
 Thus, thousands of hours of study time should be anticipated over several years, assuming no failures.